Skip Header

 Pensions - No decrease in the tax-free cash limits from pensions was announced which means savers can still withdraw 25% of their pension tax-free up to a limit of their available Lump Sum Allowance, which has not changed.
 The state pension will rise by 4.1% in April 2025 and maintain the state pension triple lock.
 Find out about all pension allowances

-Capital Gains Tax (CGT) - The lower rate of CGT will increase from 10% to 18% and the higher rate will increase from 20% to 24% from 30 October 2024.
+Capital Gains Tax (CGT) - The lower rate of CGT increased from 10% to 18% and the higher rate increased from 20% to 24% from 30 October 2024.
 Find out about CGT.

 Personal tax - There were no increases in income tax, national insurance or VAT announced.
 However, the tax thresholds which were frozen by the Conservative government will start to increase again by the rate of inflation in 2028/29.
 Here’s a reminder on current personal income tax rates.

 • The lifetime allowance (LTA) is the total amount of pension savings (apart from your State Pension) that you can build up while still getting the full tax benefits.
-It’s replaced by three allowances:
+It was replaced by three allowances last year.
+Read more about the new lump sum allowances.

 Next steps